Thursday, August 8, 2024

 However, fiber from grains, whole grains, and processed foods contain carbohydrates, which have been found to be detrimental rather than beneficial to your gastronomical health.

 Even though psyllium consists totally of carbs, it is still a good choice for your fiber intake.
-The majority of the carbs come from dietary fiber making the "net carb count" quite low, therefore it is acceptable for the low-carb diet.
+A majority of the carbs come from dietary fiber making the "net carb count" quite low, therefore it is acceptable for the low-carb diet.

 Skip the crackers and bread that you eat with the salad.